Nano-233/OCRCaptcha/README.md

 Here is an example of the model's predictions on random samples from the test set.
 The model plots the original image alongside the preprocessed image (which is fed into the network) and shows the "Actual" vs. "Predicted" text.

-*(**Note:** You can screenshot the evaluation output from your notebook and add it here.
-The table below represents the results from the provided run.)*

 | Original Image | Preprocessed Image & Prediction |
 | :---- | :---- |